How Old Is "Old Enough" for Contacts?

 older teens who may be too immature to handle the responsibility.
 Eye care providers

-usually won't recommend contact lenses for children younger than 12 because the risks
+often won't recommend contact lenses for children younger than 12.
+That's because

-Some of the benefits of contact lenses include better peripheral vision for
+Some of the benefits of contact lenses include better side (peripheral) vision for

-sports

-or driving if your child is old enough to drive.
+sports or driving if your child is old enough to drive.
 In some cases contacts can

-improve

-quality of vision compared with eyeglasses.
-Studies have also shown improvement in
+improve quality of vision compared with eyeglasses.
+Studies have also shown improvement

-Although contact lenses have their benefits, your child may not be ready for the added
+Contact lenses have their benefits.
+But your child may not be ready for the added

 responsibility of contact lenses.
-According to a 2010 study, about a fourth of all
+According to a 2010 study, about ¼ of all

+emergency

-emergency room visits because of injuries or complications from medical devices are
+room visits because of injuries or complications from medical devices are

+related

-related to contact lenses.
+to contact lenses.
 The problem is usually because of poor hygiene.
-Always
+Always have your

-have your child follow the eye care provider's advice on proper contact lens hygiene.
+child follow the eye care provider's advice on proper contact lens hygiene.
+Some basic

-Wash your hands before cleaning or inserting lenses.
+Wash your hands before cleaning or putting in lenses.